vanHeemstraSystems/jabra-headphones/README.md

 jabra-headphones
 # Jabra Headphones

+> The middle button on the right hand side of the Jabra headphones (between the Volume Up and Down buttons) is the Bluetooth Pairing button.
+Hold it down for approximately 5 seconds and see the blue light at the back of it light up.
+It functions also as the Power On / Power Off button of the headphone.

 # What can I do if the pairing steps are not successful?
 If the pairing steps are not successful, try the following troubleshooting steps.
 Try re-pairing after you complete each troubleshooting step.